mac-comp127-f24/.github/profile/README.md

-COMP 127 Organization for Fall 2024
+Macalester COMP 127 Organization for Fall 2024